LinkNacional/payment-banking-slip-pix-for-lifterlms/README.txt

 We utilize the following open-source composer PHP libraries:
 * [PHP Barcode Generator](https://github.com/picqer/php-barcode-generator) for banking slip invoice payment generation.

+We utilize [PagHiper](https://www.paghiper.com/) as a payment processor, it will process the payment with the information provided in the checkout page.
+You will need a PagHiper account to utilize this payment method.
+Here are the  (service terms)[https://www.paghiper.com/contrato].

 **User instructions**

 1. Now go to the Settings menu of the LifterLMS;